nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 </tr>
 <tr>
 <td colspan="1">`elasticsearch.addressList`</td>
-<td colspan="1">For TransportClient protocol a comma separated list of Elasticsearch node `host:port`.</td>
+<td colspan="1">For TransportClient protocol a comma separated list of Elasticsearch node `host:port`.
 For RestClient protocol a comma separated list of URL.
-If empty an in JVM embedded Elasticsearch node is used, the embedded node is only for testing and it is not supported for production
+If empty an in JVM embedded Elasticsearch node is used, the embedded node is only for testing and it is not supported for production.</td>
 <td colspan="1">&nbsp;</td>
 <td colspan="1">&nbsp;</td>
 </tr>